merative/acd-java-sdk/README.md

 ```gradle
 'com.ibm.watson.health.cognitive-services:annotator-for-clinical-data:1.1.5'
 ```
-Each service's artifact id is listed in the table of services above.
+The artifact ID is listed in the table above.

 ## Using the SDK
 For general SDK usage information, please see [this link](https://github.com/IBM/ibm-cloud-sdk-common/blob/master/README.md)